Ili (singer)

 Emily Middlemas (born 26 September 1998), known professionally as Ili (stylised in all lowercase), is a Scottish singer-songwriter.
 In 2014, she auditioned for the eleventh series of The X Factor but did not progress to the live shows.
-She returned two years later for the thirteenth series, where she finished in fourth place.
+She returned two years later for the thirteenth series, where she been the ninth contestant eliminated.
 She competed in both under her birth name, Emily Middlemas, but in 2019, she began using her stage name and independently released her debut extended play, Changes.

 Early and personal life

-Middlemas was born on 26 September 1998, in Glasgow, Scotland, and attended Woodfarm High School.
+Middlemas was born on 26 September 1998, in Glasgow and attended Woodfarm High School.
 Middlemas auditioned for Britain’s Got Talent at a young age.

 Middlemas has been in a relationship with fellow singer Ryan Lawrie since 2015.
-In June 2022, the couple got engaged.
+In 2022, the couple got engaged.
+They got married in 2025.

 Career

 At the age of nine, Middlemas started her performing career in a band called Loud N Proud, and at thirteen, she began writing her own songs.
 In July 2014, Middlemas won TeenStar, an annual singing competition held in Birmingham.
 Later that year, she auditioned for the eleventh series of The X Factor, and reached judges' houses, but failed to proceed further.

 Middlemas then returned to audition for the thirteenth series of The X Factor in 2016, singing a cover of Stevie Wonder's "Master Blaster (Jammin')".
 Middlemas was placed in the "girls" category and reached the live shows, where she was mentored by Simon Cowell.
 Following the eliminations of Gifty Louise in week 4 and Sam Lavery in week 6, Middlemas became Cowell's last remaining act in the competition.
 She was in the bottom two in the semi-final, against Matt Terry, and was the ninth contestant eliminated.